Resources for Employers Affected by COVID-19

+Resources for Employers Affected by COVID-19

+>

-We Stand with Austin's Businesses and Workforce
+> We Stand with Austin's Businesses and Workforce

-If your business is facing a layoff or closure, we can offer proactive, business-focused intervention and financial assistance for layoff aversion at no cost*.
+> If you are a business or CBO facing a layoff or closure, we can offer outplacement assistance, layoff aversion strategies, and potential financial assistance at no cost.
 Below are resources to assist you in responding to economic changes related to concerns about COVID-19.

-Through Layoff Aversion funding, we can explore options to retain your workforce such as upskiling your employees or purchasing remote access equipment to adapt to the current environment.
+> Through Layoff Aversion funding, we can explore options to retain your workforce such as upskiling your employees or purchasing remote access equipment to adapt to the current environment.
 See additional funding options for layoff aversion strategies below.

-To be contacted by our staff, please fill out this online form or email us at firstname.lastname@example.org.
+> Employers can be contacted by our staff by filling out this online form or email us at firstname.lastname@example.org.

-Unemployment Claims & Appeals: For Employers
+> Unemployment Claims & Appeals: For Employers